dwavesystems/dwave-ocean-sdk/docs/quantum_research/embedding_guidance.rst

 -------

-This example embeds a BQM representing a 30-node :ref:`signed-social network <dnx_social>` problem and then looks at the effects of different chain-strength settings.
+This example embeds a BQM representing a 30-node :mod:`signed-social network <dwave.graphs.algorithms.social>` problem and then looks at the effects of different chain-strength settings.

 >>> import networkx as nx
 >>> import random
 >>> import numpy as np
->>> import dwave_networkx as dnx
 >>> import dimod
 >>> from dwave.system import DWaveSampler, LazyFixedEmbeddingComposite
 >>> import dwave.inspector